Shed Hunting: One of Our Favorite Things — Ted Turner Reserves

 According to Todd, there are no special skills required to find sheds.

 “We just pick a new spot to hike where we haven’t been before and go.
 You could never explore all of Vermejo in a lifetime.
-Sometimes there’s nothing, but occasionally you come across a gold mine.
+Sometimes, there’s nothing, but occasionally, you come across a gold mine.
 We don’t mind how hit or miss it is,” he said with a shrug.

 Once a shed antler is found, the hunt is on for its match.
 When an animal drops one antler, the other one is usually dropped nearby.
 Finding a matched set is a big win in the game of shed hunting.
 A matching pair makes a nice European mount on the wall.
 If you sell your sheds, a matched set fetches a higher price than a single.